Nonprofit Invests in Getting Workplace Organized

 Tip: To undertake your own workplace organizing overhaul, teach your employees HOW to establish and maintain space and paper systems.
 This will not only provide immediate direction, it will improve productivity and standardize office organization.

-After learning our organizing principals, they went back and put that knowledge into action, organizing their work spaces.
+After learning our organizing principles, they went back and put that knowledge into action, organizing their work spaces.
 Our Order Restorers circulated around the administrative offices and animal exam space and helped facilitate this process.

 In two days we helped 50 employees and managers get their workplace organized!